mrmrwinter/northernbug.github.io/meeting_details/northernbug11.md

 - Dora Marcec, University of Huddersfield - *Mechanisms of transcriptional regulation of gene expression following CD40 ligation in carcinoma cells.*
 - Abdullah Alsulaiman, University of Sheffield - *Fish Population Diversity Assessment in the Eastern Province of Saudi Arabia, using Environmental DNA (eDNA)*
-- Jorge Buenabad-Chavez, University of York - *Automated Management of AWS Instances for Training on 'Omics Data Analysis*
+- Pasky Miranda, University of York - *Automated Management of AWS Instances for Training on 'Omics Data Analysis*
+- Nick Peake, Sheffield Hallam, *Extracellular vesicles as a cross-kingdom system of gut microbiome regulation*
 - Segun Orimoloye, Sheffield Hallam University - *Framework for assisted analysis of MD simulations of antimicrobial peptides*
 - Sotiria Boutsi, Harper Adams University - *Exploring bacterial genomes to understand insect speciation*
 - Samrein Ahmed, Sheffield Hallam University - *ShcD-CH2 domain S162L mutation activates the JAK/STAT pathway: A study based on publicly available data*
 - Morgan Thomas, University of Leeds - *A Machine Learning Model for Estimating Purity of Glioblastoma Tumours from Bulk RNA-seq Data.*
+- Will Claydon, University of York, *Utilising Environmental Variability for Biomass Forecasting in Aeroponic Vertical Farms*
 - Daphne Ezer, University of York - *An Arabidopsis gene network using a single cell RNA-seq developmental atlas: a case-study of research-based teaching*
 - Leigh Roberts, University of Huddersfield, *Analysis of Codon Usage Bias in Metazoa using Bioinformatical Methods*
 - Maria Miller, 21st Century Educators, *Genetic connections between multi-language speakers/learners and their direct descendants*